oisbert/oisbert/README.md

-I graduated from the University of Limerick attaining a First Class Honors (1:1) in Computer Systems.
-I have a great interest in programming and all things tech related.
-I have utilized various programming languages through past work experience and college.
-Some of these languages include Java, C, C++, Python, JavaScript, HTML, CSS, PhP, SQL and C#.
-I also have experience working on MVC frameworks such as Django.
-As well as this I have deployed various applications on backend server hosting platforms such as AWS, firebase, heroku and google cloud services.
+🎓 I graduated from the University of Limerick with a First Class Honors (1:1) in Computer Systems.
+My passion lies in programming and all things tech-related.
+I've had the opportunity to work with various programming languages, including Java, C, C++, Python, JavaScript, HTML, CSS, PhP, SQL, and C#.
+Additionally, I'm proficient in MVC frameworks like Django.

-I also worked as an associate software engineer at Analog Devices.
-My core responsibilities are Contributing to the design and development of software tools for customers on Linux and Windows PC platforms.
-Develop and execute software test plans and documentation.
-Perform code quality practices such as code reviews, static analysis, automated testing and implement software quality improvement initiatives
+💼 Previously, I worked as an Associate Software Engineer at Analog Devices, where I contributed to designing and developing software tools for customers on Linux and Windows PC platforms.
+My responsibilities also included developing and executing software test plans, along with performing code quality practices such as code reviews, static analysis, and automated testing.

-Currently I am working as a software engineer at Zerve AI.
-Working on ground breaking architecture for the future of data science and AI development.
+🚀 Currently, I am working as a Software Engineer at Zerve AI, where I'm involved in developing groundbreaking architecture for the future of data science and AI development.
+My role allows me to leverage my diverse skill set and create impactful solutions.

+🌱 I'm always eager to learn and explore new technologies and methodologies to enhance my expertise further.
+I have experience deploying applications on backend server hosting platforms such as AWS, Firebase, Heroku, and Google Cloud Services.

+📫 You can reach me at your_email@example.com for any collaboration or discussion opportunities.

 <!--
 **oisbert/oisbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.